hibou107/blog/content/posts/comparator-library.md

 ## Comparator of `Product`

-In the same fashion, `shapeless` let us construct any typeclass of a trait if we can provide all the typeclass of the concrete case class.
+In the same fashion, `shapeless` let us construct any type class of a trait if we can provide all the type class of the concrete case class.

-The pattern is the same like `HList`, `shapeless` can construct an intermediate representation of the `trait` called `CoProduct`.
+The pattern is the same as `HList`,  `shapeless` can construct an intermediate representation of the `trait` called `CoProduct`.
 For example

 ```scala
 sealed trait People